flant/shell-operator/examples/104-secret-copier/README.md

 This example shows how to organize copying secrets to new namespaces after creation.

-The source secrets having label 'secret-copier: yes' are copying from the 'default' namespace to the others namespaces in the Kubernetes cluster.
-This will occur in the following cases:
+The source secrets labeled `secret-copier: yes` are copied from the `default` namespace to other namespaces in the Kubernetes cluster in the following cases:
-* after a secret with the lable 'secret-copier: yes' is created or changed in the 'default' namespace
+* after a secret with the label `secret-copier: yes` is created or changed in the namespace `default`
 * after a new namespace is created
-* every night at 3 am (you can change it in the `hook/schedule_sync_secret` hook file)
+* every night at 3 o'clock (you can change this in the `hook/schedule_sync_secret` file)

-When the secret having label 'secret-copier: yes' is deleted from the 'default' namespace, this secret is also deleted from other namespaces.
+When the secret with labeled `secret-copier: yes` is deleted from the `default` namespace, this secret is also deleted from other namespaces.

 ### Using